 The cuts came after Facebook said in a May 9 filing that advertising growth hasn’t kept pace with the increase in users.

-“Morgan Stanley (MS) followed the same procedures for the Facebook offering that it follows for all IPOs,” Pen Pendleton, a spokesman for the New York-based bank, said in a statement.
+“Morgan Stanley (MS:US) followed the same procedures for the Facebook offering that it follows for all IPOs,” Pen Pendleton, a spokesman for the New York-based bank, said in a statement.
 “These procedures are in compliance with all applicable regulations.”

 Pendleton said that Facebook’s revised S-1 filing of May 9, which added information on business trends, had been forwarded to all of Morgan Stanley’s institutional and retail investors.

 “In response to the information about business trends, a significant number of research analysts in the syndicate who were participating in investor education reduced their earnings views to reflect their estimate of the impact of the new information,” Pendleton said in the statement.
 “These revised views were taken into account in the pricing of the IPO.”

 To contact the reporters on this story: Zijing Wu in London at email@example.com; Lee Spears in New York at firstname.lastname@example.org